Quafadas/live-server-scala-cli-js/readme.md

 - Third party ESModules via import map rather than npm
 - Styles through LESS

+## Assumptions

+`cs`, `scala-cli` and `mill` are readily available on the path.
+The entry point for styles is `index.less`, and that file exists in the styles directory.
+It can link to other style files.
+App must be mounted to a div, with id `app`.

 ## Contributing

 CI builds a container image which is ready to roll.